Skip to content

 Selection Criteria

-Select researchers will be invited to submit a full proposal to be reviewed by the Independent Review Panel.
+Researchers are encouraged to submit a full application to be reviewed by the independent External Reviewers.
 Final submissions will be selected based on the following criteria:

 • Is the research novel?